Interface

 • :dense for classic dense exponent vectors,

 • modular: Modular computation algorithm.
-Only has effect when computing basis over the rational numbers.
-Possible options are:
+Only has effect when computing basis over rational numbers.
+Available options are:

 • :auto for the automatic choice (default),